 Keep it simple

 Avoid industry speak or complicated terminology.
 It’s fine to use short or half sentences and eliminate unnecessary words or phrases.
+Keep it simple and relevant to your audience when using social media in aged care.

 The final check